CEDoW Environmental Education Grants

-For more information on the successful 2018 and 2019 applications and their outcomes, view our:
+For more information on the successful applications and their outcomes, view our:

 The Wollongong Environment Network (WEN) is an initiative of the Catholic Education Office that aims to support school communities to respond to Laudato Si’ and implement environmental stewardship and sustainability.